oroinc/documentation/user/back-office/products/products/manage/view.rst

    "**Category**","The category under which the product is listed."
    "**SKU**","The :term:`stock keeping unit <Stock keeping unit (SKU)>` that helps identify the product and track it in inventory."
-   "**Name**","The name of the product how it appears on the user interface."
+   "**Name**","The product's name as it appears in the user interface."
-   "**Type**", "Whether it is a simple product or product that have variants (configurable) --- i.e., unites several simple products.
-The example of a configurable product is scissors that can be bought with either red or green handles."
+   "**Type**", "Whether it is a simple product or product that has variants (configurable) --- i.e., unites several simple products.
+An example of a configurable product is a pair of scissors with either red or green handles."
    "**Is Featured**", "Whether the product is included in the featured products listing."
    "**New Arrival**", "Whether the product is included in the listing of new arrivals.
 When set to *Yes*, the product is highlighted in the storefront."
    "**Brand**", "The :ref:`brand <user-guide--product-brands>` that the product belongs to."
    "**Tax Code**", "The code that helps identify what taxes to apply to the product."
    "**Description**", "A detailed information about the product.
 It appears in the product details."
-   "**Short Description**", "A short but meaningful description of the product.
+   "**Short Description**", "A short but meaningful product description.
 It is displayed in the catalog listing."

 If the product's family contains the group with the code "general", all attributes from the group also appear in this section.